-It’s official: there are now seven weeks until ALA’s Youth Media Awards, where the winners of the William C. Morris Award, the Award for Excellence in Nonfiction, and all of YALSA’s other book awards will be announced– so it’s time to start our Morris/Nonfiction Reading Challenge!
+It’s official: there are now eight weeks until ALA’s Youth Media Awards, where the winners of the William C. Morris Award, the Award for Excellence in Nonfiction, and all of YALSA’s other book awards will be announced– so it’s time to start our annual Morris/Nonfiction Reading Challenge here on The Hub!
 We’re hoping the challenge will encourage you to read as many of these outstanding titles as possible.

-Challenge rewards Beyond experiencing the best of the best that new YA authors and YA nonfiction have to offer, everyone who finishes the challenge may use what they read toward our 2014 Hub Reading Challenge.
-The Hub Reading Challenge includes prizes, so by participating in the Morris/Nonfiction challenge, you’re getting a head start on reading some of the best books published this year and you’re giving yourself an advantage in trying to win those prizes.
+Challenge rewards Beyond experiencing the best of the best that new YA authors and YA nonfiction have to offer, everyone who finishes the challenge may use what they read toward our 2015 Hub Reading Challenge.
+The Hub Reading Challenge includes prizes (!!!), so by participating in the Morris/Nonfiction Reading Challenge, you’re getting a head start on reading some of the best books published this year and you’re giving yourself an advantage in trying to win those prizes.

 - Participants may read either all of the finalists for the Morris Award, all of the finalists for the Nonfiction Award, or both.
 The challenge cannot be completed simply by picking five titles between the two lists; participants must read the entire list of finalists for one or both awards.

 - Just about everyone who doesn’t work for ALA is eligible to participate.
 That means non-ALA/YALSA members are eligible.
 Teens are eligible!
 Non-US residents/citizens are eligible!
 (More eligibility questions?
 Leave a comment or email us.)

 How to participate

 - Ready to start reading?
 Great!
 Comment here announcing your intention to participate.
 If you’re going to be tracking what you read on your blog, Goodreads, LibraryThing, YouTube or some other site, include a link to your blog/shelf/channel/profile in your comment.
 If you’re not tracking your reading online, keep a list some other way.